Paul Vallas: Runoff

-Other unions and organizations that endorsed Vallas in the runoff are International Brotherhood of Electrical Workers Locals 9 and 134,International Brotherhood of Teamsters JC25, International Union of Operating Engineers Local 399, and Laborers' International Union of North America Chicago District Council, and the Armenian National Committee of America.
-Other notable figures to endorse Vallas after he advanced to the runoff include former Illinois Secretary of State Jesse White, former President of the Illinois Senate Emil Jones, and conservative hedge fund manager Ken Griffin.
-Two-time mayoral candidate and former chair of Illinois State Board of Education Gery Chico, who had worked alongside Vallas when they were leaders of the Chicago Public Schools, also endorsed Vallas.
+Other unions, business associations, and organizations that endorsed Vallas in the runoff were International Brotherhood of Electrical Workers Locals 9 and 134, International Brotherhood of Teamsters JC25, International Union of Operating Engineers Local 399, Laborers' International Union of North America Chicago District Council, the Chicagoland Chamber of Commerce, the Illinois Hotel and Lodging Association, the Illinois Manufacturers' Association, and the Armenian National Committee of America.
+Other notable figures to endorse Vallas after he advanced to the runoff include former Illinois Secretary of State Jesse White, former president of the Illinois Senate Emil Jones, and conservative hedge fund manager Ken Griffin.
+Two-time mayoral candidate and former chair of the Illinois State Board of Education Gery Chico, who had worked alongside Vallas when they were leaders of the Chicago Public Schools, also endorsed him.

+Chicago Fraternal Order of Police union president John Catanzara stated in an interview with The New York Times that there would be “blood in the streets" if Brandon Johnson was elected.
+Vallas harshly criticized the remarks as "absolutely irresponsible" and said “they have no place in this campaign."

-Vallas has accused Johnson of lacking "substance" and of lacking a significant political record.
+Vallas accused Johnson of lacking "substance" and of lacking a significant political record.
+Vallas also campaigned on lowering crime, while characterizing Johnson as wanting to "defund the police".